The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: Numerical Characterization of -SRGs

-\begin{remark} The boundary points of the DW shell can be readily computed.
-A brute-force approach to plot these 2-D sets is to project the DW boundary points through the corresponding maps.
-A subset of the resulting image points will lie on the boundary of the 2-D set, while the rest will fall in its interior.
-If the set of interest is convex --- such as the numerical range --- then taking the convex hull of all image points (for which efficient algorithms exist, e.g., Graham scan) yields an inner approximation of the set.
-The accuracy of the approximation improves as we sample denser on the DW boundary.
-However, for non-convex sets, identifying the set boundary becomes more challenging.
-Fortunately, the texture information in \cref{prop:2d-set-texture} offers heuristics for effectively identifying the boundary points and arranging them in an appropriate ordering.
-Nonetheless, we do not pursue this direction here, as we shall introduce a more reliable and straightforward method to compute the exact boundary points. \end{remark} \begin{remark} The identity that $\srg[0+](A)$ has textures $\texture[O](c)$ for all $c\in\rF$ is referred to as hyperbolic convexity in many SRG related literature, e.g., \cite{patesScaledRelativeGraph2021,chaffeyGraphicalNonlinearSystem2023}. \end{remark}
+\begin{remark} The fact that $\srg[0+](A)$ has textures $\texture[O](c)$ for all $c\in\rF$ is referred to as hyperbolic convexity in SRG related literature, e.g., \cite{patesScaledRelativeGraph2021,chaffeyGraphicalNonlinearSystem2023}. \end{remark} \begin{remark} The boundary points of the DW shell can be readily computed.
+A brute-force approach to plotting these 2-D sets is to project the DW boundary points through the corresponding mappings.
+A subset of the projected points will lie on the boundary of the 2-D set, while the remainder will fall within its interior.
+If the set of interest is convex (e.g., the numerical range), then taking the convex hull of all image points (for which efficient algorithms exist, e.g., Graham scan) yields an inner approximation of the set.
+The accuracy of this approximation improves with denser sampling of the DW boundary.
+However, for non-convex sets, identifying the boundary becomes more challenging.
+The texture information described in \cref{prop:2d-set-texture} provides useful heuristics for identifying the boundary points and arranging them in an appropriate order.
+Nonetheless, we do not pursue this direction here, as a more reliable and straightforward method for computing the exact boundary points will be introduced later. \end{remark}